childers98/MART441-Web-Technologies/Week-12/README.md

-2. Create a class for your objects in the JSON file

 How'd it go?
 This week was a struggle for me.
 Not only was it just really busy but there were just little things that I didn't catch or couldn't quite figure out within my code.
 Again I think I understand a lot of the content just not exactly how it all fits together to work.